Ritiri e consegne dei corrieri: come funzionano davvero (e cosa fare se il pacco arriva danneggiato)

 Courier pickups and deliveries: how they really work (and what to do if your package arrives damaged)

-When you order online (or when you ship), the "courier moment" is often the most anxiety-inducing part: when will they come? will they find me? can I change the address? what if the package arrives damaged?
+When you order online (or when you ship), the "courier moment" is often what causes the most anxiety: when will it arrive? will they find me? can I change the address? what if the package arrives damaged?

-In this article, we'll explain simply how pickups and deliveries work, what you can do as soon as you receive the "your package has been shipped" email, and most importantly, how to act if the package arrives damaged (this part is crucial).
+In this article, we explain in a simple way how pickups and deliveries work, what you can do as soon as you receive the "your package has been shipped" email, and especially how to act if the package arrives damaged (this part is fundamental).

 1) How courier pickup works (from the seller)

 When an order is prepared, the company prints the label and schedules the pickup.
-From this point on, shipping generally follows these steps:
+From this point on, the shipment generally follows these steps:

-Pickup: The courier collects the parcels within the scheduled timeframe (often there's no precise time).
+1. Pickup: the courier picks up the packages within the scheduled timeframe (often there is no precise time).

-Sorting hub: Packages are taken to a logistics center and "scanned."
+2. Sorting hub: packages are brought to a logistics center and "scanned."

-Linehaul: Transfer to the destination area (even overnight).
+3. Line haul: transfer to the destination area (even at night).

-Local branch: Arrival at the depot in your province/area.
+4. Local branch: arrival at the depot in your province/area.

-Out for delivery: The package is loaded onto the van and marked as "out for delivery."
+5. Out for delivery: the package is loaded onto the van and is "out for delivery."

 👉 Important: sometimes the label is created before pickup.
-If you see "shipment created" but not "picked up," it simply means that the courier has not yet physically scanned the package.
+If you see "shipment created" but not "in transit," it simply means that the courier has not yet physically scanned the package.

 2) How delivery works: attempts, absence, and storage

-Delivery to the recipient or someone present at the indicated address (sometimes also concierge/reception, depending on the service).
+• Delivery to the recipient or an authorized person at the indicated address (sometimes even concierge/reception, depending on the service).

-If no one is found, they usually make 1 attempt and then try again the next business day, or they place the package in storage at a branch/pickup point for a few days.
+• If they don't find anyone, they usually make 1 attempt and then try again the next business day, or they place the package in storage at the branch/pickup point for a few days.

-📌 Practical tip: if you live in a "difficult" location (gate, interior, staircase, unclear intercom), always include the following in the notes or shipping profile:
+📌 Practical tip: if you live in a "difficult" location (gate, internal, stairs, unclear intercom), always include in the notes or shipping profile:

 That email is very useful.
-It generally contains the tracking number and a direct link to the shipment.
+It generally contains tracking and a direct link to the shipment.
 Here's what you should do immediately:

 ✅ A) Check delivery details